NHSDigital/communications-manager-api/docs/tests/sandbox/generic/timeouts.md

 ## Server timeouts

-### Scenario: An API consumer submitting a request with a         503 prefer header receives a 503 'Service Unavailable' response
+### Scenario: An API consumer submitting a request with a 503 prefer header receives a 503 ‘Service Unavailable’ response

 **Given** the API consumer provides a 503 prefer header
 <br/>